Neutone/neutone_sdk/README.md

 ```

 The profiling tool will run the model at a sample rate of 48000 and a buffer size of 128 under the PyTorch profiler and output a series of insights, such as the Total CPU Time, Total CPU Memory Usage (per function) and Grouped CPU Memory Usage (per group of function calls).
-This can be used to identify bottlenecks into your model code (even within the model call within the `do_forward_pass` call).
+This can be used to identify bottlenecks in your model code (even within the model call within the `do_forward_pass` call).

-As above, it can be ran at different combinations of sample rates and buffer sizes as well as different numbers of threads.
+Similar to benchmarking, it can be ran at different combinations of sample rates and buffer sizes as well as different numbers of threads.
 Run `python -m neutone_sdk.benchmark profile --help` for more info.

 <a name="issues"/>